peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note48>(48)</sup> Widynski, B., "Middle Square Weyl Sequence RNG", arXiv:1704.00358 [cs.CR], 2017.</small>

-<small><sup id=Note50>(50)</sup> Schaathun, H.G., "Evaluation of Splittable Pseudo-Random Generators", 2015.</small>

-<small><sup id=Note51>(51)</sup> Allowing applications to do so would hamper forward compatibility &mdash; the API would then be less free to change how the RNG is implemented in the future (e.g., to use a cryptographic or otherwise "better" RNG), or to make improvements or bug fixes in methods that use that RNG (such as shuffling and Gaussian number generation).
+<small><sup id=Note49>(49)</sup> Allowing applications to do so would hamper forward compatibility &mdash; the API would then be less free to change how the RNG is implemented in the future (e.g., to use a cryptographic or otherwise "better" RNG), or to make improvements or bug fixes in methods that use that RNG (such as shuffling and Gaussian number generation).
 (As a notable example, the V8 JavaScript engine recently changed its `Math.random()` implementation to use a variant of `xorshift128+`, which is backward compatible because nothing in JavaScript allows  `Math.random()` to be seeded.)
 Nevertheless, APIs can still allow applications to provide additional input ("entropy") to the RNG in order to increase its randomness rather than to ensure repeatability.</small>

 <a id=Appendix></a>
 ## Appendix